Skip to content

 • The pedantic persona, enabled by --persona=pedantic: the user wants code smells in addition to regular, actionable security findings.

-This persona is ideal for finding things that are a good idea to clean up or resolve, but are likely not immediately actionable security findings (or are actionable, but indicate a intentional security decision by the workflow author).
+This persona is ideal for finding things that are a good idea to clean up or resolve, but are likely not immediately actionable security findings (or are actionable, but suggest a intentional security decision by the workflow/action author).

 For example, using the pedantic persona will flag the following with an unpinned-uses finding, since it uses a symbolic reference as its pin instead of a hashed pin: